If you want ideas for businesses, you can start with $10k or less – look no further!

 You can charge anywhere between $30 – $80 per person for a manicure/service.

 54. Vending Machines

 Everyone loves grabbing a snack during their lunch break, which means vending machines are a great business.
 You’ll need to find a suitable location to place your vending machines such as an office building, shopping mall, or another public place with heavy foot traffic.

-The initial investment required depends on whether you buy a used vending machine or if you buy a new one.
+The initial investment depends on whether you buy a used vending machine or a new one.
 A new vending machine costs about $2,000-$4,000 while a used one could cost half that.

 A vending machine that’s placed in a high traffic area can generate $400 per month, and you can scale your business by purchasing more vending machines.